-Preservationsound.com is a collection of ideas and information about audio.
+Preservationsound.com is the blog of composer/producer Chris Ruggiero : a collection of ideas and information about audio.

 I will not be presenting a chronological narrative.
 I am not attempting to offer a comprehensive or thorough treatment of audio history.
 Instead I will focus each post on a particular subject: a technology, a technique, an individual, a recording, a piece of hardware.
 I will provide historical context, and offer my thoughts about what significance the subject may have.
 Some posts will be very broad in nature, and some will be fairly technical.
 Much of what I write about will stem from my own experiments with audio hardware and techniques.
 I hope you find the information useful.